FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 the edge cases.
 However, since I am able to control all the inputs, I decided to

-take a stab at fixing it anyways since I had already modified ffmpeg
+take a stab at fixing it anyways since I had already modified ffmpeg once.

-from git and got to work.
+I pulled up the newest version of ffmpeg from git and got to work.
 Once I had

-it, however, I noticed that ogg_replace_stream
+it, however, I noticed that ogg_replace_stream looked a bit different from the

 older version; someone had worked on it somewhat recently.
 I checked, but the